 Member States can include ferrous metal or aluminium from incineration bottom ash (IBA) in the recycled amounts.
-Further guidance on how to comply with the methodological requirements is set out in Appendix A.2.4.
+Further guidance on how to comply with the methodological requirements is set out in Appendix A.2.3.

 The 'Metal (total)' row should be equal to the sum of the 'Ferrous metal' and 'Aluminium' rows (as per footnote 7 to Table 1 in the Excel file).
-Ferrous metal and/or aluminium separated from incinerator bottom ash (IBA) shall be reported separately in the 'Ferrous metal' and/or 'Aluminium' rows (as per footnotes 8 and 9).
+However, other metals which do not fit under one of these categories should be reported, together with the sum of ferrous metals and aluminium, in the 'Metal (total)' row, and an explanatory footnote should be added.
+To do so, use the 'Unlock formular' button in the questionnaire and add the total amount of metals by hand into the relevant 'Metal (total)' cell.
+Ferrous metal and/or aluminium separated from incinerator bottom ash (IBA) should be reported separately in the 'Ferrous metal' and/or 'Aluminium' rows (as per footnotes 8 and 9).

-The 'Total' row should be a sum of all the material amounts given in the separate rows within the table with the exception of the "Ferrous metal from IBA" and "Aluminium from IBA" rows, to ensure there is no double counting.
+The 'Total' row should be a sum of all the material amounts given in the separate rows within the table and other metals added by hand, with the exception of the "Ferrous metal from IBA" and "Aluminium from IBA" rows, to ensure there is no double counting.

-The example presented in Figure 9 shows how the cells in Table 1 should be filled in regarding metals from IBA.
+The example presented in Figure 10 shows how the cells in Table 1 should be filled in regarding metals from IBA.
 Eurostat will calculate the recycling rate as total recycling / generation.